Monday October 11, 2021

 What is Hotboxing?

 In its simplest definition, hotboxing is the act of smoking weed in a non-ventilated, enclosed space to intensify the high.
-Though hotboxing happens often in cars, others example spaces might include a space like a bathroom or closet, or any other space where ventilation is poor to non-existent.
+Though hotboxing happens often in cars, other example spaces might include a bathroom or closet, or any other space where ventilation is poor to non-existent.
 But the question is, does hotboxing really get you higher?
 Let’s dig in.

 Research on Hotboxing